 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement excludes Days 4 (Temple Stay) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

 2. While we endeavour to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
 Please advise us of any dietary requirements at the time of booking so that we can ensure you’ll enjoy this trip.

-3. On Day 4 you will stay overnight at the Golgulsa Temple.
+3. On Day 4 you will stay overnight at a Buddhist temple.
 Accommodation here is multi-share and you may be required to share with up to three other travellers of the same gender.
 Couples of opposite genders are unable to share a room, as this is against the rules of the temple.